xaviervalarino/figma-substitute/README.md

-# Figma Substitute --- another find & replace plugin
+# Figma Substitute— another find & replace plugin

+:warning: This plugin is under development :warning:

 ## Why?

-- The two main _find and replace_ plugins that are available don't offer a good experience.
+I have yet to find a community _find and replace_ plugins that handles selection context and has Regex support.
+This plugin attempts to address both of those needs.

 ## Goals

-- If no frame is selected, find/replace all occurences on the page
+- Selectively find text inside selection, or all text on the page
 - Offer complete (or what is available through JS) Regex support
-- Under consideration: use a simple `s/find/replace/flags` string format
 - Learn the Figma API

 ## TODO